-You’ll want to do some research to find the company that works best for you.
-Look for a translation agency who employs professional translators with a history of accurately translating the type of content you’re looking for.
-High quality translation companies will have this information readily available.
+You’ll want to research to find the company that works best for you.
+Look for a translation agency that employs professional translators with a history of accurately translating the type of content you’re looking for.
+High-quality translation companies will have this information readily available.

-It’s best to find companies that offer human translation services, as opposed to translation from a machine.
+It’s best to find companies that offer human translation services instead of translation from a machine.
 Human translation is more accurate than electronic translation and is the best option if you’re looking for high-quality, accurate translation.

 Build Your Budget and Request Services

-Now it’s time to build your budget so that you’re prepared to request translation services for your company.
-At this point, you should know which requests you need to make right away and when you plan on making future requests, in order to meet your deadlines and avoid any extra costs that could result from shorter turnaround times.
+Now, it’s time to build your budget so that you’re prepared to request translation services for your company.
+At this point, you should know which requests you need to make right away and when you plan on making future requests to meet your deadlines and avoid any extra costs that could result from shorter turnaround times.

 Consult with your translation agency to get a quote based on the services you need.
 Keep in mind the languages and number of words that your company needs.

 Be strategic.
-If your quote is too expensive, there are a few ways that you can reduce the cost of your translation projects, while still getting high-quality services.
+If your quote is too expensive, there are a few ways to reduce the cost of your translation projects while still getting high-quality services.